mpdcampbell/blog/blog/content/posts/sharryFileRebuilder.md

 14/14Z5vVuqbDk-faqbApMaszR-jYD2tTVJFh9-WmXNkP193dx/chunk_00000004
 {{< /code >}}

-Sometimes there are branching midlevel directories, but the chunks are always in the lowest level directory.
+Sometimes there are branching mid-level directories, but the chunks are always in the lowest level directory.

 By concatenating the chunks in numerical order, you get a copy of the original file, just without the filename or file extension.
 Filename is a lost cause; well depending on the file type you could potentially assign a meaningful name from the metadata, but this script doesn't.
 For my use case of photos and videos, the gibberish filenames [aren't important anyway.](https://xkcd.com/349/) Newly combined files are just assigned numerically ordered names, e.g. file_001.
 Though to make myself feel better, the number of [padded zeroes](https://github.com/mpdcampbell/sharry-chunk-combiner/blob/84588037c139b506210183a3e65e51ca068ba0d5/chunkCombiner.sh#L81) scales with the number of files to be recombined.